Fluorescence: Mechanism

 The excited state S1 can relax by other mechanisms that do not involve the emission of light.
 These processes, called non-radiative processes, compete with fluorescence emission and decrease its efficiency.
 Examples include internal conversion, intersystem crossing to the triplet state, and energy transfer to another molecule.
 An example of energy transfer is Förster resonance energy transfer.
 Relaxation from an excited state can also occur through collisional quenching, a process where a molecule (the quencher) collides with the fluorescent molecule during its excited state lifetime.
-Molecular oxygen (O2) is an extremely efficient quencher of fluorescence just because of its unusual triplet ground state.
+Molecular oxygen (O2) is an extremely efficient quencher of fluorescence because of its unusual triplet ground state.

 Quantum yield

 The fluorescence quantum yield gives the efficiency of the fluorescence process.
 It is defined as the ratio of the number of photons emitted to the number of photons absorbed.

 The maximum possible fluorescence quantum yield is 1.0 (100%); each photon absorbed results in a photon emitted.
 Compounds with quantum yields of 0.10 are still considered quite fluorescent.
 Another way to define the quantum yield of fluorescence is by the rate of excited state decay: